-The ever increasing no. of low-cost unorganized manufacturing hubs in textiles, specially fabrics, continuous drop in demand, labour issues continues to pose a challenge to us.
-In the long term, volatility of raw material and process costs is bound to have negative impact on the market.
+The ever-increasing no. of low-cost unorganized manufacturing hubs in textiles, especially fabrics, continuous drop in demand and labour issues continue to pose a challenge to us.
+In the long term, volatility of raw material and process costs is bound to have a negative impact on the market.